Apply Models

 The pixel resolution of the grid can be customised with the argument

-, which we specify as 100 metres in this
+pixelsize_m, which we specify as 100 metres in this

 example.
-An optional argument innerbuffer_m
+An optional argument innerbuffer_m limits the

 spatial predictions to a smaller area within the target landscape.
 This